tessG/Torsdagsopgaver4-Scanner-and-File/README.md

 </details>

-3.f In the main method call the showMenu method on the Menu instance, saving the return value (the user response) in a variable.
+3.h In the main method call the showMenu method on the Menu instance, saving the return value (the user response) in a variable.
 Pass this variable as you call another method in the Main class, <code>doAction</code>, which you will write next.

-3.g Create a method, <code>doAction</code> in the Main class, that accepts a value of type int as argument.
-This value represents the user choice of option.
-In the body of the method write a switch-case where:
+3.i Create a method, <code>public static doAction(int choice)</code> in the Main class.
+The <code> int choice </code>> parametre represents the user choice of option.

+3.j In the body of the method write a switch-case where:
    <li>case 1 will print "Starting the game now"</li>
    <li>case 2 will print "Fetching previously saved game data"</li>
    <li>case 3 will print "Game paused"</li>